 - If a concern is raised regarding the Headteacher this must be given to the Chair of Governors

 - All of these concerns are taken very seriously and correct procedures are followed as stated in our Safeguarding Keeping Children Safe policy which can be found on our policies page

 Visitors to St Michael’s School

-All visitors are expected to show identification and required documentation.
-They will then be asked to turn off their mobile phone and sign the visitors book and will then be given a sticker to identify them as a visitor.
+- All visitors are expected to sign in the visitors’ book and will be given a badge to identify them as a visitor

-If you would like further information on Safeguarding please use the following links:
+If you would like further information on Safeguarding please look on our policies section and use the following links: